ericclemmons/grunt-angular-templates/README.md

 htmlmin: {
   collapseBooleanAttributes:      true,
   collapseWhitespace:             true,
+  keepClosingSlash:               true, // Only if you are using SVG in HTML
   removeAttributeQuotes:          true,
   removeComments:                 true, // Only if you don't use comment directives!
   removeEmptyAttributes:          true,